Hiking the Kaulana Manu Nature Trail on the Big Island of Hawaiʻi

 Distance: 0.6 miles / 1.0 km

-The Kaulana Manu Nature Trail, formerly known as Kīpuka 21, is one of the best hikes on the Big Island, and it’s my personal favorite trail off Saddle Road because you get to see a variety of native plants and birds in a beautifully preserved Hawaiian forest that you would otherwise not get to experience around the island.
+The Kaulana Manu Nature Trail, formerly known as Kīpuka 21, is undoubtedly one of the best things to do on the Big Island of Hawaiʻi, and it’s also my personal favorite day hike off Saddle Road between Hilo and Kailua-Kona.

 ʻIʻiwi - (Drepanis coccinea)